 Item

 From a collection of staged photographs produced under the title “Life at a Girls School in Peking”, and produced at the Peking Jiyu Gakuen in Japanese-occupied Beijing.
-The original caption reads: “A girl is pulling noodles according to a Chinese style instead of cutting smaller [sic]”.
+The original caption reads: “This instructor is not very much older than 20 years old [sic]”.

 Read More